✨Double Rewards✨ Loyalty Members Earn Bonus Bed Creds Now. Log In or Sign Up.

 4. The Shining

 Based on the Stephen King book of the same name, The Shining is among the most psychologically scary films of all time.
 But despite how spooky the film is, it’s hard to not fall for the aesthetic of the whole thing.
 From the ‘70s-era interior design within The Stanley Hotel to Shelly Duvall’s retro wardrobe, the film is replete with inspiration.
-Even the troubled son, Danny, as he’s muttering his iconic ‘red rum’ line is dressed in a cozy flannel and chunky wool knit that we’d happily wear all season long.
+Even the troubled son, Danny, as he’s muttering his iconic ‘red rum’ line, is dressed in a cozy flannel and chunky wool knit that we’d happily wear all season long.

 5. The Birds

 This 1963 Alfred Hitchcock classic thriller follows a San Francisco socialite played by Tippi Hendren as she and the residents of Bodega Bay, California attempt to escape a series of violent bird attacks.
-Hitchcock tapped Edith Head to create the film’s costume design (she was also responsible for Grace Kelly’s wardrobe in Rear Window) and Hendren’s look embodies the polished glamor of the 1960s, like her head scarf for driving the convertible and the iconic green suit.
+Hitchcock tapped Edith Head to create the film’s costume design (she was also responsible for Grace Kelly’s wardrobe in Rear Window) and Hendren’s look embodies the polished glamour of the 1960s, like her head scarf for driving the convertible and the iconic green suit.

 6. Midsommar